 Georgia grows more blueberries than any other state in the nation (we recently passed Michigan for the honor).
 At Southern Belle Farms, blueberries are in season from late May until June.
 They have more than 700 bushes with six different varieties of sweet plump blueberries, so chances are good you’ll find some yummy little bonnets to take home.
 (And if you don’t want to pick, they typically have pre-picked berries and bites of heaven in the Country Market.)

 For true Georgia blueberries, you might want to try the Titan or Ochlocknee varieties.
 These were developed by the University of Georgia and can be found among the many bushes at Southern Belle.
 All we can say is DE.LIC.OUS.
 If you can get any home, try them plain over hot pancakes for a healthy alternative to maple syrup.

-If you are a fan of Southern Belle Farm (like we are) note the activities side of the farm is not open because of Covid-19.
-And be sure to save room to sample Southern Belle’s famous homemade ice cream and other baked goods at the Country Market.
-Limited amounts of visitors are allowed into the store at a time so bring your patience.
+If you are a fan of Southern Belle Farm (like we are) be sure to save room to sample Southern Belle’s famous homemade ice cream and other baked goods at the Country Market.

 Address: 1486 Georgia Highway 54 West, Fayetteville

 When to Visit: Monday through Saturday 9 am to 4 pm